Measurement of the angle between jet axes in pp collisions at $\sqrt{s} = 5.02$ TeV: Results and discussion

 \section{Results and discussion}

 The $\DeltaR$ distributions are reported as normalized differential cross sections:

 for jets of $R=0.2$ and 0.4 in 20-\GeVc-wide \pTchjet{} intervals in the 20\textendash{}100 \GeVc{} range.
-Here, $\Ninc{}(\pTchjet)$ is the number of inclusive jets in a given event sample in the transverse momentum interval centered at \pTchjet.
+Here, $\Ninc{}(\pTchjet)$ is the number of inclusive jets in a given \pTchjet{} interval.
 In the groomed cases, the normalization factor \Ninc{} is obtained by including the number of untagged jets (i.e.\ without any splitting in the jet that satisfies the SD condition, so that the grooming process fails) in the unfolding procedure.
 Therefore, the number of jets appearing in the $\DeltaR$ distributions differs from \Ninc{} by the number of jets that are untagged.

 Sections~\ref{sect:mccomp} and~\ref{sect:calc} present the experimental results as well as comparisons to predictions from MC generators and analytical calculations, respectively.